Awards, Contests, and Scholarships

 Eligibility: Graduate and undergraduate students at all UConn campuses

-The Edwin Way Teale Awards are intended to reward essayists who explore the relationships of human beings to the natural world.
-One undergraduate winner and one graduate winner will be chosen.
+Edwin Way Teale Nature Writing Award is intended to reward essayists who explore the relationships of human beings to the natural world.
 Applicants should submit one unpublished creative nonfiction work.

 Past Recipients